 Best Mulch For Azaleas

-Azaleas and rhododendrons have shallow roots and can suffer badly in dry weather.
+AAzaleas and rhododendrons are shallow rooted plants, and can suffer badly in dry weather.

-A good moisture-retentive mulch is therefore vital.
+A good moisture-retentive mulch for the flower bed is therefore vital to keep the soil moist.
 Peat is an obvious choice for such acid-loving plants, but only as long as it’s wet.

-When it dries out, it forms a crust that can actually throw off water.
+When it dries out, it forms a crust that can actually throw off excess water.

 Shredded or pulverized bark is better.
 It can be bought in bags or in bulk.